doamaral/postmanmarvelapi/README.md

     * **ts**: Time stamp required
     * **apikey**: The same *pubkey* value
     * **hash**: Hash in MD5 created from *ts*, *pubkey* and *pvtkey*
 > Time to Run!
-Good Luck! /play greatjob
+Good Luck!

 This file was written with [Dillinger.io](https://dillinger.io/) Online Editor and :octocat: